zertrin/duplicity-backup/README.md

 Optionally, you can set up an email address where the log file will be sent, which is useful when the script is used via cron.

 This version is a rewriting of the code originally written by [Damon Timm](https://github.com/thornomad), including many patches that have been brought to the original scripts by various forks on Github.
+Thanks to all the contributors!

 ## duplicity-backup.sh IS NOT duplicity